catalpainternational/canoe/README.md

 ```
 Check the project documentation.
 It is usual for a project to implement build scripts to save you remembering and typing all this.

-6. Builds can be produced by using `yarn build` with the same parameters as the start command, by default these will be developmnet builds
+6. Builds can be produced by using `yarn build` with the same parameters as the start command, by default these will be development builds

 7. Production builds can be produced by passing `--env.PRODUCTION` to the build and start commands